fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ### Layer inspection
 There is layer explorer button on the left-side menu.
 When you click, you can see the layer hierarchy inside your editor.
-Each row shows some information about each corresponding layer.

-You can try several things:
+You can try very basic layer's properties.

+ * Visibility on/off
+ * Inspect in preview
+ * States

 #### See hierarchy, id and their name